Open-MSS/Open-MSS.github.io/docs/develop/GSOC/SAML_for_mscolab.md

   MSS has a collaboration server.
 For using this server we can create local users.
   We want to use existing identity providers by SAML 2.0.
-  The project needs to implement a service provider (SP) on the server site into the existing WSGI application and a authentification into the QT client application.
+  The project needs to implement a service provider (SP) on the server site into the existing WSGI application and an authentification into the QT client application.
 On the QT client a login will trigger a browser for the login process.
-By exchanging a one time token the QT client user can afterwards authenticate.
+By exchanging an one time token the QT client user can afterwards authenticate.
   For testing a local identity provider (IdP) gets configured and a few tests become added.